Eastern Europe Natural Gas Partnership (EE-NGP)

 The Eastern Europe Natural Gas Development Partnership (EE-NGP) was established by the United States Agency for International Development (USAID), the United States Energy Association (USEA), and Ministries and Natural Gas Transmission System Operators (TSOs) of Eastern Europe.

-The EE-NGP is intended to supplement system development activities and ongoing Energy Community processes and provide a forum for the gas transmission network system operators in the region to develop national and common regional gas network development models, perform technical analyses to optimize gas network infrastructure development, and discuss topics of common interest.
-The long-term objective of the Partnership is to enable the creation of a regional gas market with the potential for US gas supplies.
+The EE-NGP was intended to supplement system development activities and ongoing Energy Community processes and provide a forum for the gas transmission network system operators in the region to develop national and common regional gas network development models, perform technical analyses to optimize gas network infrastructure development, and discuss topics of common interest.
+The long-term objective of the Partnership was to enable the creation of a regional gas market with the potential for US gas supplies.
 The EE-NGP project concluded in 2022.

 GOALS AND OBJECTIVES

-- Promotes regional cooperation in natural gas network planning among Ministries and TSOs in Eastern Europe;
+- Promote regional cooperation in natural gas network planning among Ministries and TSOs in Eastern Europe;

-- Improves the capacity of the Ministries and TSOs to develop mathematical forecasting simulation models of internal natural gas networks; interconnections and storage facilities
+- Improve the capacity of the Ministries and TSOs to develop mathematical forecasting simulation models of internal natural gas networks; interconnections and storage facilities

-- Supports regional harmonization of natural gas transmission planning methodologies and operational principles;
+- Support regional harmonization of natural gas transmission planning methodologies and operational principles;

-- Conducts analysis to identify potential natural gas transmission investment projects to expand natural gas markets while ensuring security and reliability of the regional power system;
+- Conduct analysis to identify potential natural gas transmission investment projects to expand natural gas markets while ensuring security and reliability of the regional power system;

-- Promotes the results of analyses to a wide audience of policy, regulatory, and industry officials, and in doing so;
+- Promote the results of analyses to a wide audience of policy, regulatory, and industry officials, and in doing so;

-- Accelerates development of natural gas pipeline infrastructure in Eastern Europe.
+- Accelerate development of natural gas pipeline infrastructure in Eastern Europe.

 - Exchanges of information on policy, regulatory, market, commercial and environmental factors effecting the development of natural gas pipeline infrastructure in Eastern Europe;